zavalab/JuliaBox/WisconsinGraph/Readme.md

 * WILakes.df - This is a set of the waterbodies from the NHDPlusV2 for the state of Wisconsin.
 It includes columns for the HUC8, HUC10, and HUC12 codes and a column for intersecting rivers
 * WIRivers.df - This is a set of the rivers from the NHDPlusV2 for the state of Wisconsin.
 It includes columns for the HUC8, HUC10, and HUC12 codes and a column for intersecting waterbodies.
 * agland.df - This is the agricultural land with the HUC8, HUC10, and HUC12 codes added
-* WI_graph_functions.py - This script contains several functions for working with "Hydrology Graphs."
+* WI_graph_functions.py - This script contains several functions for working with `HydroGraphs`.
 It also contains several functions that are called to form the desired graphs from the NHDPlusV2 and WBD.
 * run_WI_graph_code.py - This script runs the following other scripts, in the following order, to take the data from lakes_rivers and construct the files in WIgeodataframes and the files WILakes.df and WIRivers.df
     * build_base_dataframes.py - takes the NHDPlusV2 data and removes the areas outside of Wisconsin.
     * add_hucs_to_lakes_rivers.py - adds the HUC8, HUC10, and HUC12 codes to the river and waterbody GeoDataFrames